samaahmed-1/project-one/README.md

 ✅ Organizing the data for efficient analysis and visualization

 📊 Dashboard Features
-Feature

-Insight

-Visualization

-Total Sales & Net Income

-High-level overview of overall business performance.
+Total Sales & Net Income: Provides a high-level overview of overall business performance with numeric highlights.

-Numeric Highlight

-Geographic Analysis

-Identifies top-performing countries, highlighting key markets.
+Geographic Analysis: Identifies top-performing countries, highlighting key markets with a bar chart.

-Bar Chart

-Temporal Trends

-Tracks sales performance across different quarters to reveal trends and seasonality.
+Temporal Trends: Tracks sales performance across different quarters to reveal trends and seasonality with a line chart.

-Line Chart

-Product Insights

-Pinpoints "Cash Cow" product categories that generate the most revenue.
+Product Insights: Pinpoints "Cash Cow" product categories that generate the most revenue with a bar chart.

-Bar Chart

 🔑 Key Insights
 Performance: A clear view of total sales and net income.